tatianegercina/FinTech/02-Homework/18-Blockchain/Instructions/README.md

 * Upload the code, including the `networkname.json` and node folders.

-### Remember, *never* share your mainnet private keys!
+#### Remember, *never* share your mainnet private keys!
 This is a testnet, so coins have no value here!

-### Challenge mode
+#### Optional Challenge

-* Create a separate `bootnode` dedicated to connecting peers together

-* There will be a new DevOps engineer joining the team, add an additional sealer address to the network on the fly!
+There will be a new DevOps engineer joining the team, so you are tasked to add an additional sealer address to the network on the fly!

+* Create a separate `bootnode` dedicated to connecting peers together.

+---
+© 2020 Trilogy Education Services, a 2U, Inc. brand.
+All Rights Reserved.